SciML/DiffEqDocs.jl/docs/src/features/monte_carlo.md

 The keyword arguments take in the arguments for the common solver interface.
 The special keyword arguments to note are:

-* num_monte: The number of simulations to run
+* `num_monte`: The number of simulations to run.
+Default is 10,000.
+* `prob_func`: The function by which the problem is to be modified.
+* `output_func`: The reduction function.

-In addition, one can specify a function `u0_func` which changes the initial condition around.
+One can specify a function `prob_func` which changes the problem.
 For example:

 ```julia
 function prob_func(prob)